SigveLan/Master/README.md

       - The filter here is necessary because the different tissue models have different genes in them.
 Genes not in the model will essentially be ignored for that input.

+#### Result Processing
+- Result processign varies slightly depending on inputs used.

-- Interesting results can be filtered out with filter_results.py
+- Interesting results for any output file can be filtered out with filter_results.py

 - Sub combinations can be created and run with subcombinations_gen_and_FBA.ipynb
   - Selected gene combination will have to pe copy/pasted in